Strong non-acidic Vitamin C - pharmaceutical-grade

 What is Bio-C-Vitamin

-Bio-C-Vitamin may be used by pregnant and lactating women.
+Bio-C-Vitamin may be used by pregnant and breastfeeding women.

 What is vitamin C?